nonomal/librespeed_speedtest/doc.md

 * __1__: here you can add test points.
 You only need to do this if you want to use multiple test points.
     A server is defined as an object like this:

-    ```
+    ```jsonc
     {
         name: "User friendly name",
-        server:"http://yourBackend.com/",     <---- URL to your server.
+        server:"http://yourBackend.com/",   //  <---- URL to your server.
 You can specify http:// or https://.
 If your server supports both, just write // without the protocol
-        dlURL:"garbage.php"    <----- path to garbage.php or its replacement on the server
+        dlURL:"garbage.php" //   <----- path to garbage.php or its replacement on the server
-        ulURL:"empty.php"    <----- path to empty.php or its replacement on the server
+        ulURL:"empty.php"  //  <----- path to empty.php or its replacement on the server
-        pingURL:"empty.php"    <----- path to empty.php or its replacement on the server.
+        pingURL:"empty.php"  //  <----- path to empty.php or its replacement on the server.
 This is used to ping the server by this selector
-        getIpURL:"getIP.php"    <----- path to getIP.php or its replacement on the server
+        getIpURL:"getIP.php"  //  <----- path to getIP.php or its replacement on the server
     }
     ```